patrickmlong/pycr/README.rst

 ====

-A package to automate quantitative PCR analysis.
+A package to automate quantitative PCR analysis for delta CT mRNA quantification.

 This package uses argparse with the following entry points::